Pdamian96/DatapacksPlus/README.md

 ## About this Plugin
 This Plugin aims to add useful commands that are useable inside of datapacks using commandAPI.
 Its mostly for people (like me) who like to make things with datapacks, but are annoyed by the limitations they have.
+**IMPORTANT**
+If you want to disable server boards, run **/serverboard show default false @a** Every time someone joins, as the joining person.
+I will make a toggle later.
 ## Current Features
 - **/motion @targets < x > < y > < z >**
   Flings the player with x y z motion